 - If a user can perform the task but has some problems, mark it a 2.

-- If a user couldn’t perform a task, mark it a 1.
+- If a user couldn’t complete a task, mark it a 1.

 Step 7: Fix your usability problems

-As mentioned at the beginning of this article, fixing problems can be expensive.
-Especially if the issues affect running applications and live websites.
-That’s why it’s wise to build prototypes and test as early and often as possible to fix major issues before you even write a line of code.
+As mentioned at the beginning of this article, fixing problems can be expensive – primarily if the issues affect live applications or websites.
+That’s why it’s wise to build prototypes and test them as early and often as possible to fix significant problems before writing a line of code.
 It should be an iterative process – build, measure, learn, repeat.

 “If it’s your job to eat a frog, it’s best to do it first thing in the morning.
 And If it’s your job to eat two frogs, it’s best to eat the biggest one first.” — Mark Twain